 The downtown area is eminently walkable, with numerous Blowing Rock hotels close to an array of unique boutiques, art galleries, antique stores, and gift shops.

-There are also dozens of great Blowing Rock restaurants to choose from, as well as attractions such as the Blowing Rock Art & History Museum, Broyhill Park, and the Glen Burney Falls Trail.
+There are also dozens of great Blowing Rock restaurants to choose from, including favorites such as The Speckled Trout, Bistro Roca, and Timberlake’s.